gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Dependency resolution honors the target platform of the consuming Jar binary, so that all API dependencies must be compatible with the target platform.
 - Allows an arbitrary graph of custom libraries and Java libraries to be assembled and built.

+The current implementation of `LocalLibraryDependencyResolver` works on `JvmLibrarySpec` and `JvmBinarySpec`, which implies that it works on
+`JarBinarySpec`.
+If possible, we should avoid directly depending on `JarBinarySpec`.

 ### Test cases

 - Given a project that defines a custom `CustomLibrarySpec` _A_ that creates a `JarBinarySpec`and a `JvmLibrarySpec` _B_: